Are Online Banks Secure? What You Need to Know

 Unfortunately, this is incorrect.

-More than half of identity theft crimes occur offline, according to the University of Texas at Austin[ii].
+Identity theft crimes can and do still occur offline.
 Common occurrences include fake phone calls from the IRS, “shoulder surfing” while victims enter a PIN or password in public, skimming credit cards at a restaurant, or simply stealing a purse or wallet.

 Moreover, criminals are not above stealing mail directly from a mailbox or dumpster diving for sensitive information.